-5. The right digital tools for the process
+5. The Right Digital Tools for the Process

-Choosing the right digital tools for your public input process doesn't have to be an overwhelming experience.
-This section will walk you through the steps to choosing the right tools.
-First, start by getting to know what others are saying about your community and what tools are being used by your potential audience.
-Then, you will learn about the most commonly-used digital tools, before exploring how a wide variety of digital and social media tools match various levels of municipal capacity and desired public input.
+Choosing the right digital tools for you public input process doesn't have to be an overwhelming experience .
+First, you must start by getting to know what others are saying about your community and what tools are being used by your potential audience.
+Then, you will learn about the most commonly-used digital tools before diving into an exposé of digital and social media tools arranged by municipal capacity and level of public input.